 Ethique seems to walk the walk in other ways too.
 Their packaging and shipping is all compostable and plastic-free.
 They are working towards becoming a zero waste office, recycling or composting all their office waste, and giving generously to charity, with 20% of profits going to various charitable groups.

-Klean Kanteen is a Top B Corp Company
+Klean Kanteen is a B Corp that is Legit

 Klean Kanteen is part of the Climate Neutral network.
 That means they’ve gone through a rigorous process to identify all their emissions and are currently 100% climate neutral via carbon offsets.